tirejs/tire/docs/tire.md

 <span class="us">$.isArray(object)</span> <span class="re">boolean</span>

-Returns true if the given object is an array.
-(Before 1.1.0 the name was $.isArray)
+Returns true if the given object is an array. _(Before 1.1.0 the name was $.isArr)_

 ### $.isFunction

 <span class="us">$.isFunction(object)</span> <span class="re">boolean</span>

-Returns true if the given object is a function.
-(Before 1.1.0 the name was $.isFun)
+Returns true if the given object is a function. _(Before 1.1.0 the name was $.isFun)_

 ### $.isNumeric

 <span class="us">$.isNumeric(object)</span> <span class="re">boolean</span>

-Returns true if the given object is a number.
-(Before 1.1.0 the name was $.isNum)
+Returns true if the given object is a number. _(Before 1.1.0 the name was $.isNum)_

 ### $.isString

 <span class="us">$.isString(object)</span> <span class="re">boolean</span>

-Returns true if the given object is a string.
-(Before 1.1.0 the name was $.isStr)
+Returns true if the given object is a string. _(Before 1.1.0 the name was $.isStr)_

 ### $.isObject

 <span class="us">$.isObject(object)</span> <span class="re">boolean</span>

-Returns true if the given object is an object.
-(Before 1.1.0 the name was $.isObj)
+Returns true if the given object is an object. _(Before 1.1.0 the name was $.isObj)_

 ### $.isPlainObject